Welcome to Reading

 Reading complex academic texts

 - Using academic texts to develop and understand subject- specific knowledge (The Day).

 - Emphasises the unique techniques that the experts use to engage in that discipline through guided reading.

 - Developing thinking like a specialist as a ‘scientist’, a ‘historian’ etc.

 - Moving beyond content area approaches to vocabulary classification.

 - Common Lit resources.

-- Focus on subject-specific discourse structure (etymology).
+- Focus on subject-specific discourse structure of morphology and etymology.

 Reading for Writing

-- Access to high-quality texts to analyse.
+- Access to a variety high-quality text to analyse.